Secrets to a Healthy Heart

-Why: The AHA recently reaffirmed its long-standing recommendation to eat fish — especially salmon and other oily fishes high in omega-3 fatty acids — twice a week to help stave off the risk of heart failure, stroke and other coronary disease.
+Why: The AHA has long recommended eating fish — especially salmon and other oily fishes high in omega-3 fatty acids — twice a week to help stave off the risk of heart failure, stroke and other coronary disease.
+And a study published in 2022 in the AHA’s journal recommended eating three grams a day of omega-3 fatty acids like those found in salmon.
 It may not be just the omega-3s that are good for you; a 2018 study found that an ingredient in fish and other seafood called trimethylamine N-oxide (TMAO) may also reduce hypertension-related symptoms.

 Also try: The AHA recommends lake trout, herring, albacore tuna, sardines and mackerel.